learnyou/lysa/pages/index.md

     + Also, please consider that the outline, as it stands (12 December 2014), is very volatile, so your work may end up being completely rewritten, or even deleted.
+* If you notice any errors, don't be shy to report then in the [issue tracker](//github.com/pharpend/lysa/issues).
+If you have any suggestions for improving LYSA, also post them in the issue tracker (or bring them up in the IRC channel).

+* If you have any questions about LYSA (or math), feel free to ask in the channel, or in the issue tracker.

+Thanks!
+I hope you have a wonderful time reading the book!
+(Assuming I eventually get around to writing it =P).